felipap/nudge/README.md

     <strong>What data does Nudge collect?</strong>
   </summary>
   <p>
-    Nudge has two modes: local and cloud.
-Local means you run the app on your computer and talk to the OpenAI API directly, using a key you provide.
-In this mode, we don't see any of your data.
+    <strong>With Nudge Cloud:</strong> Nudge Cloud acts as a proxy server and doesn't collect any screenshot or session activity data.
+We save request headers to prevent abuse, as the server is currently free up to 20 session-hours a month.
+(I'm eating the cost for the sake of this experiment.)
   </p>
   <p>
-    Nudge "Cloud" is for people who don't have an OpenAI API Key.

-    Cloud is currently free for up to 20 hours a month (we're eating the cost for the sake of this experiment).

-    Nudge has no external servers today.
-All the screenshots are exchanged directly between your computer and OpenAI's servers.
-Nudge does not accumulate screenshots inside of your computer either.
-Once they're sent to OpenAI, they're discarded.
-The data sent to 4o may be accessible by the owner of the API key you enter.
+    <strong>Without Nudge Cloud:</strong> Data is exchanged directly with OpenAI.
+The data sent to GPT-4o may be accessible by the owner of the API key you enter.
   </p>
   <p>
-    We use <a href="https://sentry.io" target="_blank">Sentry</a> for error tracking and telemetry but <a href="https://docs.sentry.io/platforms/javascript/configuration/options/#sendDefaultPii" target="_blank">we don't collect PII as far as I know</a>.
+    Error tracking: We use <a href="https://sentry.io" target="_blank">Sentry</a> for crashes and telemetry, but <a href="https://docs.sentry.io/platforms/javascript/configuration/options/#sendDefaultPii" target="_blank">we don't collect PII as far as I know</a>.
+I will consider making this optional in future versions.
   </p>
 </details>
 <details>
   <summary>
-    <strong>Can I use a model other than GPT-4o?</strong>
+    <strong>Can I use other AI backends?</strong>
   </summary>
   <p>
-    Not today but I will ship if enough users ask for it. <a href="https://github.com/felipap/nudge/discussions/new">Start a discussion.</a>
+    Not yet, but I'll add support if there's demand. <a href="https://github.com/felipap/nudge/discussions/new">Start a discussion to request specific providers.</a>
   </p>
 </details>
 <details>